-The primary objective of the coho program is to provide fish necessary to support Tribal fisheries mandated by federal court orders and treaties.
+The primary objective of this coho program in combination with a 1,500,000 Klickitat River direct river release of Washougal pre-smolts is to provide fish necessary to support Tribal fisheries mandated by federal court orders and treaties.
 The objective is to produce a total of 14,000 coho for harvest in all fisheries, with the majority of the harvest to occur in Tribal fisheries in Zone 6 and the Klickitat River.

-• To produce coho salmon to help mitigate for fish losses due to activities, such as federal dam construction, within the Columbia River Basin that have decreased salmonid populations.
+To produce coho salmon to help mitigate for fish losses due to activities, such as federal dam construction, within the Columbia River Basin that have decreased salmonid populations.
 Coho smolts released into the